How Do I Think of an App Idea

 - A detailed description of the technical features of your app and each page of your app

 To Code Yourself or To Outsource?

-If you can afford it, hiring an app development agency to build your app is your best bet.
+If you can afford it, hiring an app development agency to turn your idea into an app is your best bet.
 Because of their experience, a reputable development shop will likely deliver a high-quality app in a short period of time.
 If built by a well-regarded shop, your app will be worked on by a team of individuals, each of whom is an expert in his or her own field.
-These development and design experts are likely to have a good grasp on the ever-changing landscape of app competition and Apple Store acceptance, and they will use this knowledge to your app’s advantage throughout the development process.
+These development and design experts are likely to have a good grasp on the ever-changing landscape of app competition and Apple Store acceptance.
+You're paying for the knowledge base and established process that this team brings to the development process.
+You simply cannot build a high-functioning team yourself in the same timeframe, producing the same quality.
 Here’s more on the price of developing an app.

 It’s also possible to develop a first version app on your own.
-However, doing so requires having full stack developing capabilities (the ability to do both front-end and back-end development) - not to mention, a lot of time.
-Moreover, Curac-Dahl comments, “If any of these factors aren’t in existence, it’s beneficial to hire someone.”
+However, doing so requires having full-stack developing capabilities (the ability to do both front-end and back-end development) not to mention, a lot of time.
+Moreover, Curac-Dahl says, “If any of these factors aren’t in existence, it’s beneficial to hire someone.”

-Whether you’ve built your app yourself or have hired an agency to help you, once you are satisfied with your product, you can release it to the market.
-Although this is the fourth phase, you are still at a very early stage of the process to making a successful app.
-Only once your app is out will you be able to see its positive features and shortcomings, and only at this point can your product evolve and improve with feedback and input from the market.
+Whether you have set out to develop an app yourself or have hired an agency to help you, once you are satisfied with your product, you can release it to the market.
+Although this is the fourth phase in the framework of this piece, you are still at a very early stages of app development process.
+Only once your app is out will you be able to see its positive features and shortcomings.
+Only at this point can your product evolve and improve with feedback and input from the market.